mthussain1234/Autoscaling_loadbalancing/monitoring_alertmanagement_readme.md

-# 4 Golden Signals of monitoring
+# 4 Golden Signals of monitoring - what to monitor

 Latency: Time taken for request to complete.
 Help identify performance bottleneck, network issues .etc.